edougs/demo/README.md

 #Demo Project Readme

 This is a simple readme file.

+some more text